rishi255/autojoiner/README.md

-# autojoin-v2
+# autojoiner

-A tool in Python to automate the joining of Zoom or Cisco Webex meetings at scheduled times.
+A CLI tool to automate the joining of Zoom or Cisco Webex meetings at scheduled times irrespective of operating system.

+Uses Selenium to automate the joining of meetings, and uses Task Scheduler or `schtasks` (Windows) / `crontab` (Linux) to schedule meetings.

+## Currently supported features

+- Schedule the joining of a meeting:
+  `autojoiner add [--repeat-weekly] <meeting_link> <start date> <time to join> <task name>`
+  where,

+  - start date is in format YYYY-MM-DD
+  - time is in format HH:mm

+- Immediately join a meeting (automated using Selenium):
+  `autojoiner join <meeting_link>`

+## How to install

+[This package is hosted on PyPi](https://pypi.org/project/autojoiner/), which means installation as simple as running one command: `pip install autojoiner`